elves/elvish/website/ref/language.md

 1. The `try-block` is always executed first.

-2. If `except` is present and an exception occurs in `try-block`, it is caught and stored in `except-varname`, and `except-block` is then executed.
+2. If `catch` is present, any exception that occurs in `try-block` is caught and stored in `catch-varname`, and `catch-block` is then executed.
 Example:

     ```elvish-transcript
-    ~> try { fail bad } except e { put $e }
+    ~> try { fail bad } catch e { put $e }
     ▶ ?(fail bad)
     ```

-    Note that if `except` is not present, exceptions thrown from `try` are not
-    caught: for instance, `try { fail bad }` throws `bad`; it is equivalent to a plain `fail bad`.
+    If `catch` is not present, exceptions thrown from `try` are not caught: for instance, `try { fail bad } finally { echo foo }` will echo `foo`, but the exception is not caught and will be propagated further.

+    **Note**: this keyword is spelt `except` in Elvish 0.17.x and before, but is otherwise the same.
+Using `except` still works in Elvish 0.18.x but is deprecated; it will be removed in Elvish 0.19.0.

-    Note that the word after `except` names a variable, not a matching condition.
+    **Note**: the word after `catch` names a variable, not a matching condition.
     Exception matching is not supported yet.
 For instance, you may want to only match exceptions that were created with `fail bad` with `except bad`, but in fact this creates a variable `$bad` that contains whatever exception was thrown.

 3. If no exception occurs and `else` is present, `else-block` is executed.
     Example: